qing762/exitlag-auto-signup/README.md

 #### Is it bannable?

-I'm not sure but mostly it is as it bypasses Cloudflare's bot check.
+I'm not sure but mostly it is as it bypasses Cloudflare's bot check as well as Google's Recaptcha.

 #### Do you plan to update it if it's patched?